RyanCccc/PurdueCourseSeats/README.md

   * Class(no space, eg. CS180, or cs180) + ' '(space) + Term
 - weChat will autoreply the number of seats if CRN provided, and the class information(name, code, etc.) if class number provided.
 - Default term is `Fall 2013` if no term provided, however, you can specify the term.
-- Notice: This server has smart recognition feature for term, you can use format for term, for example:
+- Notice: This server has smart recognition feature for term, you can use any format for term, for example:
   * `su 2012` / `su2012` / `12su` => `Summer 2012`
   * `fa2011` / `11 fa` / `fa11` => `Fall 2011`